MISP/misp-taxonomies/README.md

 The following taxonomy namespaces are reserved and used internally to MISP.

 - [galaxy](./galaxy/) mapping taxonomy with cluster:element:"value".
-- [misp](./misp/) internal misp namespace to influence tagged event or attribute from a MISP perspective.

 # How to contribute your taxonomy?